Environmental Damp Control

 If a damp-proof course is an original design (i.e. physical damp proof course) to control moisture movement in the structure, it may be necessary to carry out local repairs.
 Ideally this is best done by ‘cutting in’ a new layer of damp-proof material locally, however this is the more time consuming, disruptive and therefore the more expensive method.

-ENVIRONMENTAL DAMP CONTROL IN BUILDINGS USING VENTILATION
+ENVIRONMENTAL DAMP CONTROL SERVICES IN BUILDINGS USING VENTILATION

 Conventionally, buildings which are built on damp or potentially damp sites generally include sub-floor through ventilation cavities, basements / cellars.
 These areas act as sumps to allow the evaporation and dispersal of moisture ingress from the structure before it extends to occupied areas or susceptible decorative finishes.

-If the sub floor ventilation of basements, cellars or sub-floor cavities is restricted, moisture will build up and penetrate susceptible structures increasing the risk of dampness and other sub floor ventilation problems, such as timber decay to joists, & wood boring beetle infestations.
 This can arise for example by soil/plants or raised ground levels blocking up the sub-floor air bricks or by the application of waterproofing materials.
 The solution to these problems would be to use environmental dampness control methods which will increase the ventilation still further, not to start applying further waterproofing materials to the substrate.

 As mentioned earlier, the re-in-statement of a through-ventilated suspended timber floor is generally preferable to the replacement with a solid concrete floor.
 The requirement for continual dispersal of dampness should not impede the use of basements and cellars as occupied areas, however the walls should be kept well ventilated and not sealed.